peterhinch/micropython-epaper/README.md

 ![Sample](IMG_2340.JPG)

 An open source Python utility is used to create binary and python fonts from `ttf` or `otf` sources.
-Python fonts may be frozen as bytecode to conserve RAM.
+Python fonts may be frozen as bytecode to conserve RAM, binary font files are accessed from a mounted drive.

 # Introduction